 What can visitors expect

 Non-essential travel between towns and regions is not allowed.
-This was a rule brought in for the holiday period, but has been extended, likely until January 31.

 Italy's state of emergency has delegated power to individual regions, so it depends where you are.
 But across the country, masks must be worn at all times in public, even outside.

 On November 6, the country was divided into zones, depending on infection levels: red, orange and yellow.
+In January 2021, they created a fourth tier: a white zone.
+On February 27, Sardinia became the first region to qualify, although it has now lost its status.

 Our latest coverage